 Simon Peter's name is given as the author (1:1).
-Also, the author stated in chapter 3:1 that this is the second letter that he had written.
+Also, the author stated in chapter 3:1 that this is the second letter he had written.
 Furthermore, the writer claims to have been an eyewitness of the transfiguration of Jesus on the mountain where He let Peter, James, and John see His divine glory (2 Peter 1:16-18; Matthew 17:1-8).
 Just as Moses saw the glory of God on Mount Sinai (Exodus 19, 34), Peter, James, and John witnessed the divine glory of Jesus.
 This experience so impacted their life that they never forgot it.

 Peter was a fisherman whom Christ called to follow Him and become a fisher of men (Mark 1:17-18).
 Peter occupied a central role in the early church and spread the gospel throughout the Roman Empire.
-Tradition claims that Peter eventually was arrested by the Romans and crucified upside down prior to Nero's death in A.D.
-68.